The information on this page is for students. Please click here to access our AI Guidance for Teachers.

 Learning About AI

-- Experiment with AI tools to learn and to solve problems, keeping in mind course restrictions.
+- Experiment with AI tools to learn and to solve problems, keeping in mind course policies.

-- We’ve heard from faculty and students that they start to feel oriented about AI possibilities after they’ve done about 10 hours of exploring, so push yourself beyond first impressions of what these tools can do.
+- We’ve heard from faculty and students that they develop a clearer sense of AI’s capabilities after about 5 hours of exploring, so push yourself beyond first impressions of what these tools can do.

 - Try tasks in familiar subjects to better understand AI’s strengths and limitations.

-- Explore multiple chatbots and their customizations for different tasks.
+- Explore multiple models and their customizations to understand their utility for different tasks.

 Ethical Concerns